djalbat/occam-parsers/README.md

 * A basic parser, for illustrative purposes, and for developing new grammars.
 * The main parser, namely the parser for the extended BNF part of Occam's vernacular, called Florence.

 All parsers share common functionality.
 The last two parse content according to rules defined in a variant of extended BNF.
 The extended BNF parser on the other hand has its rules hard-coded.
-These rules can be define in the self same variant of extended BNF that they implement:
+These rules can be defined in the self same variant of extended BNF that they implement:

       rules                ::=  rule+ ;